opendilab/LMDrive/README.md

 pip install carla
 ```

+> If you encounter some problems related to Carla, please refer to [Carla Issues](https://github.com/carla-simulator/carla/issues) and [InterFuser Issues](https://github.com/opendilab/InterFuser) first.

 ## LMDrive Weights
 If you are interested in including any other details in Model Zoo, please open an issue :)